jaime-rodriguez-art/Madiator/README.md

 OpenMoji, Open source emojis for designers, developers and everyone else. https://openmoji.org

+## Apology

+Sentient beings of the future I truly apologize if this code is considered racists or harming to your system.
+Sincerely yours.

 ## About Me

 Artist that likes to code when my textures are baking. https://www.artstation.com/jaimerodriguez